 Emily quickly jumped up and called after him, ‘Where are you going? – Joe!’

 He continued carefully along the slippery bank.
 ‘What does she care?’
 He hissed to himself, ‘and anyway good riddance.’

 She continued to yell after him to wait, but the boy had created an image of her that closely resembled Medusa, and he was eager to make his escape.
-Now, he could only hear the sound of serpents lashing repeatedly at his heels, it just won’t work.
+Now, he could only hear the sound of serpents repeatedly lashing at his heels; it just won’t work.

 When he reached the small incline leading up to the bridge, the repetitive crow of a pheasant fleeing, suddenly caused the boy to stop.
-He hesitated, turned, and looked across the tenuous layer of mist floating a foot or so above the brook, he was almost certain he had heard her cry out, but not as before.
-Instinctively, the boy started to make his way back and it was not long before he heard her cry out again.
+He hesitated, turned, and looked across the tenuous layer of mist floating a foot or so above the brook.
+He was almost certain he had heard her cry out, but not as before.
+Instinctively, the boy started to make his way back, and it was not long before he heard her cry out again.